-The vast Tube network extends far out across Greater London's suburbs including Heathrow airport (Piccadilly Line).
-It's by far the cheapest way to get in to and around central London, with a single cash fare to central London (Zone 1) costing £6.00 and a one-day Travelcard for unlimited travel across Zones 1-6 costing £18.10 (Anytime) or £12.70 (off-peak).
+The vast Tube network extends far out across London's suburbs including Heathrow airport (Piccadilly Line).
+It's by far the cheapest way for you and your stags to get in to and around central London, with a single cash fare to central London (Zone 1) costing £6.00 and a one-day Travelcard for unlimited travel across Zones 1-6 costing £18.10 (Anytime) or £12.70 (off-peak).

 Trains:Direct trains run into London Kings Cross and Euston stations from the whole of the UK, making for a very efficient way to travel.
 Once you're in town, you're right smack in the city centre, saving you that extra slog from the airport.

 A train from Edinburgh to London (operated by London North Eastern Railway LNER, costing between £100-£200 for a return journey) runs every half hour and takes approximately 4 hours 20 mins.
 Direct trains depart from Manchester Piccadilly to London Euston at 20 mins intervals spread throughout the day (starting from around £25 one-way), with journey times of 2 hours 5 mins.
 You can be at London Euston or Marylebone from Birmingham New Street station in around 1-2 hours (from £6.40 one-way).

 Booking in advance will save you a fair bit of money when compared to a spot purchase.
 Thus, it's wise to plan ahead!